MeikevanLeerdam/hello-world/README.md

 # hello-world
-created following this guide: https://guides.github.com/activities/hello-world/ This is the first branche of the main wich will soon me merged
+created following this guide: https://guides.github.com/activities/hello-world/ This was the first branch witch has already been merged This is the second try
+Just to make sure I understand the mechanism